sloped/docker-goatcounter/README.md

 Defines the password for the admin user.

-Please change this or change your password in /user/auth immediatly after logging in
+Please change this or change your password in /user/auth immediately after logging in

 ### GOATCOUNTER_SMTP

-This optional environment variable defines the SMTP server (e.g., smtp://user:pass@server.com:587) which will be used by the server.
+This optional environment variable defines the SMTP server (e.g., smtp://user:pass@server.com:587) that will be used by the server.

 Default: stdout - print email contents to stdout

 ### GOATCOUNTER_DB

 This optional environment variable defines the location of the database.
-By default, the server will use SQLite database which is recommended solution.
+By default, the server will use a SQLite database.
+I would recommend sticking with that.

 It's possible to use the Postgres DB however, the image was not tested against it.

 For persistent data be sure to add /conf as a volume.

-Default: sqlite:///conf/goatconter.sqlite3
+Default: sqlite:///conf/goatcounter.sqlite3

 ## CLI

 Assuming you stuck with the goatcounter name noted above.

+### Docker Run

+`docker exec goatcounter {cmd}`

+### Compose

-`docker exec goatcounter {cmd}` or `docker-compose exec goatcounter goatcounter`
+`docker-compose exec goatcounter goatcounter`